fubar2/PcapViz/README.md

 ## Features
 - Draws network topology graphs - 2 = device; conversation information flow graphs: 3 = ip, 4 = tcp/udp
-- Communication graph node labels show host FQDN, country and city if available.
+- Communication graph node labels show host FQDN, country and city if available, otherwise whois data is shown
 - Edges are drawn in thickness proportional to traffic volume
 - Filtering by *mac address* allows focus on a single device at all layers.
 This effectively removes noise and chatter from other devices obscuring the network graph
 - Filtering by *protocol* using either whitelist or blacklist - eg ARP, UDP, NTP, RTP etc.